Mill House Social Enterprise Accelerator

 We provide advice, mentoring and targeted assistance such as introductions to potential alliance partners and customers.

-Our program kicks off with an orientation session to show you the platforms we will be using and supporting you to navigate the virtual space so you can connect, share, learn and develop your venture.
 The purpose of this is to encourage you to fully immerse yourself in the progress of social venture building and in connecting with your peers who are very likely to be your future collaborators and (we hope!) friends.

 No. Participants for our programs are selected through an extensive review process to ensure that we have the right expertise to support you over the entire Accelerator program.